 Daffy Duck arrives at his vaudeville theatre to learn that Bugs Bunny has been given top billing over him.
-A competition ensues with Daffy out to get the top billing he deserves.
-Bugs seems to be the crowd favorite however as Daffy can't seem to best him in dancing, a magic act, juggling or in playing musical instruments.
-It pushes Daffy to extreme measures.
-Written by
+A competition ensues with Daffy out to get the top billing he deserves to prove that he is the star of the show.
+However, Bugs seems to be the crowd favorite as Daffy can't seem to best him in dancing, a magic act, juggling or playing musical instruments.
+This pushes Daffy to extreme measures as he performs a deadly stunt in his final attempt to impress the audience.
+He drinks some gasoline, some nitroglycerin, some gunpowder, some Uranium-238, lights up and swallows a match, causing him to explode.
+The audience gives him the acclaim he deserves for his performance, but Daffy (now an angel rising to heaven) "can only do it once".

 Did You Know?